-Takatsu, known as a passionate trailblazer of online literature and transmedia storytelling, is an award-winning writer of literary fiction, Wattpad Star and featured author of 20,000 followers, poet, philosopher, musician, designer, guest speaker and Literature student from Toronto.
-He believes in inspiring people, speaking to the heart, awakening souls and helping build communities that shine.
+Takatsu is an award-winning writer of literary fiction, Wattpad Star author of 20,000 followers, poet, publisher, musician, designer, event coordinator and guest speaker from Toronto.

 “Takatsu is a fascinating writer, musician and illustrator and is at the forefront of transmedia storytelling.” – Rowena Wiseman, Author of “Searching for Von Honningsbergs”, “The Replacement Wife”, “Bequest”, “Silver”.